Food-Health

 Salt:

-Kidneys can be compared to delicate lace, gradually being damaged over time by unhealthy habits.
+The kidneys can be compared to delicate lace, gradually being damaged over time by unhealthy habits.

 The best way to prevent this damage is to maintain good hydration levels and follow a healthy diet and lifestyle.

-A way to verify consumption of salt is to Scan all random product we are eating to reverify some time to time if the amount of Salt level is correct ( Showing Green / Red Status ).
+A way to verify consumption of Salt is to Scan all random product we are eating to reverify some time to time if the amount of Salt level is correct ( Showing Green / Red Status ).
 More information about Yuka Mobile Scan App on (Link) Following also Yuka Website Link : https://yuka.io/en/

 Tags: